 ↠ DAYS 4 and 5: Puerto Viejo

-If you’re planning a 10-day itinerary in Costa Rica, I’d recommend skipping the Puerto Viejo stop.
-The atmosphere is top notch, the beaches are nice but, if you have to make a choice, you’ll save yourself an 8 hour round trip.
+If you’re planning a 10 days itinerary in Costa Rica, I’d recommend skipping the Puerto Viejo stop.
+The atmosphere is top notch, the beaches are nice but, if you have to make a choice, you’ll save yourself an 8 hours round trip.

 What to do in Puerto Viejo during your road trip in Costa Rica?

 The village of Puerto Viejo is located on the Caribbean coast, in the extreme south-east of the country.
-Here it is the surfers’ haunt 🏄 and the atmosphere is really nice!
-In the evening, the village is very lively and frequented by many young people 🥳.
+Here it is the surfers’s haunt and the atmosphere is really nice !
+In the evening, the village is very lively and frequented by many young people.

 You will find nice beaches south of the village, including Chiquita, and biodiversity inland with beautiful waterfalls on the Bribri side.